About the Sunrise and Sunset Calculator

 It is important to note that the directions refer to true north and not to magnetic north.
 True north refers to north according to the Earth’s axis, not magnetic north.
 Magnetic north refers to the direction in which the north end of a compass needle will point in response to the Earth’s magnetic field.

-"Distance" is the distance from the Earth's center to the Sun's center in millions of kilometers or millions of miles, depending on the user's settings.
+The “Mil. mi” or “Mil. km” column shows the distance from the Earth's center to the Sun's center in millions of kilometers or millions of miles, depending on the user's settings.
 (Subtract 660,000 kilometers or 410,104 miles to get the approximate distance between the surfaces of the two bodies.)
 The distance varies because the Earth's orbit is elliptical rather than circular.
 The Sun is closest on perihelion, around January 3, and most distant on aphelion, around July 5.
 The mean distance is 149,600,000 kilometers or 92,960,000 miles.

 To switch between kilometers and miles, make a selection in the drop-down menu entitled “Distance/Visibility” in the Site Configuration Menu.